John Paul II Academy Lunch Menu

 - Parents/guardians should advise the homeroom teacher and school office in writing if a child is allergic to certain foods.

 - A federally supported school lunch program that offers free and reduced-price lunches is offered to families who qualify.
-Applications forms are available in August.
+Application forms are available in August.

 - A monthly lunch and breakfast menu is sent home with students.
 They are also available here: lunch, breakfast